naufalsalahuddin/user-mailchimp-sync/readme.txt

 For support, questions, or feedback, please contact us at support@example.com.
 We're here to help!

 Premium Version
 Unlock additional features and functionality with the premium version of the WordPress Mailchimp Sync Plugin.
-Contact us at sales@example.com to learn more about our premium offerings.
+Contact me at naufal123salah@gmail.com to learn more about premium offerings.

 License
 This plugin is released under the GPLv2 or later license.